“How do tradelines work?”

 In response to this unequal treatment, ECOA was passed to prohibit discrimination in lending.

-Regulation B is a section of ECOA that requires creditors to report spousal AU accounts to the credit bureaus and consider them when evaluating credit history.
-Since lenders generally do not distinguish between AUs who are spouses and those who are not, this effectively requires that credit bureaus must treat all AU accounts the same.
+Regulation B is a section of ECOA that requires creditors to report spousal authorized user accounts to the credit bureaus and consider them when evaluating credit history.
+Since discrimination based on marital status is not allowed, this rule effectively requires the credit bureaus to treat all authorized user accounts the same.

-It was as a result of this policy that the practice of “piggybacking credit” emerged as a common and acceptable way for consumers with good credit to help their spouses, children, and loved ones build credit.
+It was as a result of this policy that the practice of becoming an authorized user emerged as a common and acceptable way for consumers with good credit to help their spouses, children, and loved ones build credit.

-For more on the history of AU tradelines and the policies and regulations that govern the tradeline industry, read our article, “Do Tradelines Still Work in 2019?”
+For more on the history of authorized user tradelines and the policies and regulations that govern the tradeline industry, read our article, “Do Tradelines Still Work in 2019?”

 While Tradeline Supply Company, LLC does not provide legal advice, we can answer this common question by referring to official proceedings and statements from the authorities.

-The issue of tradelines and credit piggybacking went all the way up to the U.S. Congress in 2008, when FICO tried—unsuccessfully—to eliminate authorized user benefits from its credit scoring model.
-They ultimately reversed their stance and decided to keep factoring AU benefits into credit scores thanks to the Equal Credit Opportunity Act of 1974.
+The issue of tradelines and authorized users went all the way up to the U.S. Congress in 2008, when FICO tried—unsuccessfully—to eliminate authorized user benefits from its credit scoring model.
+They ultimately reversed their stance and decided to keep factoring authorized user benefits into credit scores thanks to the Equal Credit Opportunity Act of 1974.

 The Federal Reserve Board has also weighed in on this topic.
-In 2010, the Federal Reserve Board conducted a large-scale study on piggybacking and found that over one-third of the credit files that could be scored had at least one AU account in their credit profile, which shows that piggybacking credit is an extremely common practice.
+In 2010, the Federal Reserve Board conducted a large-scale study on what they referred to as “piggybacking credit” and found that over one-third of the credit files that could be scored had at least one authorized user account in their credit profile, which shows that having authorized user tradelines is an extremely common practice.

-Learn more about your legal right to use authorized user tradelines in our article, “Are Tradelines Legal?”
+Learn more about the issue of authorized user tradelines in our article, “Are Tradelines Legal?”

 To add tradelines to your credit report, you can either open your own primary accounts or you can be added as an authorized user to someone else’s credit account.

-For many people, it is difficult to start building credit on their own because creditors are hesitant to lend to someone with no credit history, which is why piggybacking credit is an appealing option.
+For many people, it is difficult to start building credit on their own because creditors are hesitant to lend to someone with no credit history or a history of poor credit.
+This is why the authorized user strategy is an appealing option to those who are just starting out as well as those who are working on repairing and rebuilding their credit.

-If you are seeking to add authorized user tradelines to your credit report, you can either ask someone you trust to add you to one or more of their accounts or purchase tradelines from a tradeline company, which are guaranteed to have perfect payment histories and low utilization.
+If you are seeking to add authorized user tradelines to your credit report, you can ask someone you trust to add you to one or more of their credit card accounts.
+However, there are a few caveats you need to keep in mind.

 After the two months of being an active authorized user is complete, you will be removed from the account and the tradeline will then appear as closed.
 A closed tradeline will often remain on your credit report for several years.